LucaFoschini/UCSBDataScienceBootcamp2015/setup.md

 running the notebooks, so you'll have to login to the remote machine on csil explicitly to access the files read/written by the notebooks.

-*TL;DR:* you work on a workstation in Cooper lab; notebooks run remotely and you have to access to remote machine to see files in your home directory.
+*TL;DR:* you work your laptop; notebooks run remotely but you access them through your local machine.
+The files read/written by notebooks live on a remote machine you have to log in to.

 To do this: